Danka Kovinić

-Danka Kovinić (Данка Ковинић; born 18 November 1994) is a Montenegrin professional tennis player.
+Danka Kovinić (Данка Ковинић; born 18 November 1994) is a Montenegrin tennis player.

 On 22 February 2016, she reached a career-high singles ranking of world No. 46, and on 20 June 2016, she peaked at No. 67 in the WTA doubles rankings.

 Career

 2010–2013: Tour debut and quarterfinal

 Kovinić started playing as a professional in 2010.
 Her first WTA Tour tournament in singles was the 2013 Budapest Grand Prix, where she became the first Montenegrin to reach the quarterfinals of a WTA event.

 2015: WTA Tour singles final and doubles title

 Her first major match wins in singles came at the 2015 French Open and the 2015 US Open.
 In October 2015, she reached her first WTA Tour singles final at the Tianjin Open.

 Her first match in doubles on the WTA Tour was at Bogotá, in April 2014.
 She won her first WTA Tour doubles title with Stephanie Vogt, in July 2015 at Bad Gastein.